Tattoo FAQ

 18) Am I supposed to tip?

-Yes.
+Traditionally, YES.
 Tips are always welcome, appropriate, and appreciated.
 A tip is nothing more than a compliment on a job well done.
-Tips range anywhere from 15%-100+%….and YES, if the person doing your tattoo owns the shop, it is good form, and appropriate to tip them, especially if they work by themselves.
-Overhead, state and federal health and safety compliance requirements, single person health insurance, lease obligations, overhead, supplies, and taxes are expen$$$ive.
+Tips range anywhere from 15%-100+%….and YES, if the person doing your tattoo owns the shop, it is good form and appropriate to tip them, especially if they work by themselves.
+Overhead, taxes, licenses, state, and federal health and safety compliance requirements, single-person health insurance, lease obligations, and tattoo and medical supplies are expensive.

 19) How old do I have to be to get tattooed?

-18 years old with valid State or Federal Issued ID or Passport.
+18 years old with a valid State or federal-issued ID or Passport.
 It is illegal to tattoo anyone under the age of 18 in most states, including Oregon and Washington, even with parental consent.

 19a) Can my parent sign for me?